 My advice?
 Look for deals.
 My data SIM card provider of choice is Flexiroam (link and info below), and they regularly offer buy-one-get-one specials.
 I wait to buy data until they’re featuring this special, and then I purchase 2GB of global data (giving me 4GB with the sale) that expires in 180 days, for $65.
 I do this twice per year, which means my total telecommunications costs are about $130….per year.
 (Read on to discover how I have a phone number without paying for a plan).

 Cons: Every data SIM provider has a different system and pricing structure, so if you want the best plan for you, you’ll have to do some comparison shopping.

 Recommended For: Honestly?
 Everybody.
 I am all about using data SIM cards, when paired with some of the communication options listed later.

-But if you adjust your phone’s settings to ensure that things like automatic backups to the cloud only happen over WiFi, and you limit streaming and other optional internet activities while out and about, 8GB is more than achievable.
+But if you adjust your phone’s settings to ensure that things like automatic backups to the cloud only happen over WiFi, and you limit streaming and other optional internet activities while out and about, it’s more than achievable.
 This assumes I have a solid WiFi connection wherever I’m staying to do the “heavy lifting” online.

 Best International Data SIM Cards

-(These are affiliate links, and I’ll receive a small commission if you purchase these cards, at no extra cost to you.
-In fact, KeepGo will give you an extra 10% off for using this link!)
+(These are affiliate links, and I’ll receive a small commission if you purchase these cards, at no extra cost to you).

 It’s worth noting that some/most of the global SIM card companies in the prior section above also offer data SIM card options.
 On the whole I suggest using a company that specializes solely in data SIM cards, but feel free to check the other sites; depending on your needs, they may offer something competitive (but don’t hold your breath).